coder/docs/workspaces/editors.md

 ```

 The `supervisord.conf` launches JupyterLab.
 This file must be located in the
-same folder as the Dockerfile to be copied during `docker build`
+same directory as the Dockerfile to be copied during `docker build`

 ```sh
 [supervisord]